 - 3.0 GPA in the last earned degree and official scores from the appropriate admission test(s), OR 2.5 GPA in the last earned degree and official scores at the 25th percentile level from the appropriate admission test(s).

-Advanced Standing option - Applicants who earned a BSW Degree from a CSWE-accredited University within the past 7 years and have a 3.2 grade point average in their BSW courses may apply for the Advanced Standing program.
+Advanced Standing option - Applicants must have a BSW degree from a CSWE-accredited program that has been completed within seven years prior to the first day of classes in the year of entry and have a 3.2 grade point average in their BSW courses may apply for the Advanced Standing program.

 - Three professional letters of recommendation, college-level or beyond, with at least one academic and one human service experience (paid or volunteer).

 - Reviewed to evaluate suitability for the MSW Program and the social work profession, writing skills, and English proficiency